thearrow/react-challenge/README.md

 Beyond [React](https://facebook.github.io/react/), feel free to use whatever tech you desire.

-Bonus points for incorporating the following (optional):
+Think about incorporating the following into your solution:

-- attractive UI design
+- an attractive UI design
+- frontend routing that works (with sensible URLs)
+- a browser's back button that works as expected
-- a readme with run instructions
+- a readme with run / test / build instructions
+- a production webpack build
 - ES6 class component syntax
-- webpack
-- redux
+- basic business-logic unit tests
-- react-router
+- optimized performance
-- d3.js
+- flow types
 - absence of jQuery
-- a production webpack build
-- basic business-logic unit tests
-- optimized browser performance